meceware/meceware.com/docs/fullpage-for-gutenberg.md

 ### Activating The Extension

-When you purchase an extension, you will need to activate your extension license for a domain. **Please note that, there is no deactivation for extensions**.
+When you purchase an extension, you will need to activate your extension license for a domain. **Please note that, there is no deactivation or domain change for extensions**.

 You can use the extension without activating it on a domain (for example, a staging/development domain). ***When a non-activated extension is used on a domain, a red box will appear but it will be removed upon activation***.